 Cat Association Recognition:

 The Chantilly is a medium-sized cat.
-He is a moderate looking cat with no extremes.
+She is a moderate looking cat with no extremes.
 The head is a broad, modified wedge with high cheekbones.
 The ears are spaced well apart and are medium sized, with long fur coming out from the inside.

 The Chantilly is a devoted companion and prefers company to being left alone.
-While the Chantilly is not demanding, he will "chirp" and "talk" as if having a conversation.
+While the Chantilly is not demanding, she will "chirp" and "talk" as if having a conversation.
 This breed is affectionate, with a sweet temperament.

-The lovely Chantilly is often thought of as a semi-longhaired Burmese, although it is not.
+The lovely Chantilly is often thought of as a semi-longhaired Burmese, although she is not.
 The breed was started with a pair of chocolate-colored cats of unknown origin.
 Today, outcrossing to several other breeds is permitted, but outcrossing to the Burmese is strictly prohibited.